goelmedha1/VoiceBot/README.md

 # VoiceBot

-Lets create a new chatbot.
+Lets create a new AI assistant that can talk and understand human emotions.